Political obstacles to successful investing

 The truth of the old adage that a week is a long time in politics has been amply demonstrated this year.

-New political events will shock markets - the re-election of President Trump is an obvious candidate for a scenario planning exercise.
+New political events will shock markets - the potential re-election of President Trump is an obvious candidate for a scenario-planning exercise.

 Political factors are necessary components in portfolio construction, both short-term buying opportunities, say for gilt yields recently, but especially when political decisions are put economies onto a new and very different path with long-term implications for financial asset prices.